In ‘Every Body,’ a galvanizing moment — and celebration — for the intersex community

 Cohen was first attracted to the subject by the tragic story of David Reimer, a Canadian man who, in an infamous medical experiment overseen by physician Dr. John Money, was raised as a girl for most of his first 14 years of life.
 Reimer, after speaking out about what happened to him, killed himself in 2004.

 For “Every Body,” Cohen wanted people who were comfortable speaking publicly about their experience.
-The 33-year-old Weigel, whom Cohen first approached, came out while speaking before the Texas Legislature in 2017 to argue against a proposed ban on healthcare for trans kids, which would have also impacted intersex people.
+The 33-year-old Weigel, whom Cohen first approached, came out while speaking before the Texas Legislature in 2017 about a then-proposed bill regulating bathroom use for transgender Texans.
 She has an upcoming book titled “Inverse Cowgirl.”

 Gallo wrote and stars in the the film “Ponyboi,” a film they expect to release later this year or early next.
 The Los Angeles-based Gallo, who has found Hollywood less liberal than it often presents itself, is accustomed to performing.
 But it takes courage.